 I found this by accident so ended up watching it, lol.
 It was actually pretty good.
 It sure brought back the feelings of the ’90s and its traditional martial arts, cop dramas.
 Stephen and Ken made a good team as the sunshine cops.
 Their moves were awesome and their charm was addicting.
 What was interesting was seeing a very young Angelica Lee, almost unrecognizable but still very cute.
 Funny to see some of the very familiar faces still playing minor roles.
 But overall, it was a light drama.
 There weren’t too many frustrating stuffs going on.
 And I could finally say I watched another Ken Chang drama, lol.
 I think this was actually one of the gems among the movies.
 Well, it was to me, even if it wasn’t much to others.
 I would recommend this for both Stephen and Ken fans alike.

 - Mandy Cho as Ying Hiu Suet.
 NOT her acting since she was really trying at times AND somehow was a bit passive at others.
 But her costume was all right and she managed.
-She was a stubborn kid yet she had this righteous streak within her that she wasn’t all spoiled like the typical misses.
+She was a stubborn person yet she had this righteous streak within her that she wasn’t all spoiled like the typical misses.
 (I love Mandy but sometimes I realize that she could do more to improve SO I just want to point that out and NOT be blind, lol.
 Just keeping myself in check, that’s all.)
-I really like it that she’s stubborn yet she’s not unreasonable about things.
-She does have a kind heart and tries to help others.
+I really like it that she was stubborn yet she wasn’t unreasonable about things.
+She did have a kind heart and tried to help others.

 - Seung Foon, Hiu Suet, and Dung Fei as 風塵三俠.
 Seriously, I loved that story and I thought they suited it well.
 At least in their own rights.
 I meant they were on the same level and how they loved to help others.
 It was an innocent friendship and quite admirable.
-There were fights or disagreements between the three but it was shown as part of their friendship and how it developed over time.
-I like the idea that it wasn’t cheesy with them getting along all the time.
+There were fights or disagreements at times among them but it was shown as part of their friendship and how it developed over time.
+I liked the idea that it wasn’t cheesy with them getting along all the time.

 - Joyce Koi as Dung Lam.
-She’s so funny.
+She was so funny.
 A strict older sister yet she was just so funny.

 - Yuen Wah as Dik Ying Wai.
 Interesting role.